th1j5/ouroboros.rocks/content/en/blog/news/20201212-congestion-avoidance.md

 augmented with a Slow Start (Multiplicative Increase) phase when the senders begins to send, to reach the maximum bandwidth more quickly.
 AIMD is used by TCP and QUIC (among others), and Ouroboros is no different.
-It's mathematically proven to work.
+It's been proven to work mathematically.

 Now that the main ingredients are known, we can get to the preparation of the course.